MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-apps-across-m365.md

 We'll introduce a functionality that allows you to easily manage your app availability across supported clients in a consistent way.
 Your intent and desired outcomes synchronize across the admin centers to ensure.
 You don't have to use two different admin center UIs to manage the same app.

 > [!IMPORTANT]
-> The feature is available only if you've [migrated to app centric management](app-centric-management.md#migrate).
-If your org is using permission policies to manage access to apps, then the unification of admin settings doesn't happen in your org.
+> The feature is available only if you use [app centric management](app-centric-management.md) functionality to manage access to apps.
+If your org uses permission policies, then the unification of admin settings doesn't happen in your org.

 ## Understand the impact on your organization